amberwalker-ds/Advanced_NLP_project/README.md

 ## Summary

 We explored the SuperGLUE benchmark and BoolQ dataset, implemented various training techniques, and leveraged LLMs for data augmentation.
 Despite challenges, we achieved significant insights and performance improvements.
-Future work will focus on deeper question-level analysis for better accuracy.